DSCKGEC/Libraryly/readme.md

     -   What are repositories (local - remote - upstream), issues, pull requests
     -   How to clone a repository, how to fork a repository, how to set upstreams
-    -   Addiing, commiting, pulling, pushing changes to remote repositories
+    -   Adding, committing, pulling, pushing changes to remote repositories

 -   For backend: